AnimalLogic/maya-usd/README.md

 You make changes to the build files in this repository (so a code review of a Production feature might include 2 PRs - one from maya-usd-build and one from maya-usd

 ### Releasing
-When you rez-release/rez-unleash, we look for the local/sibling  git clone of maya-usd as above, and as of rez 2.47.4.4, thesame validation checks are run on the subrepo as are run on the rez package repo.. i.e:
+When you rez-release/rez-unleash, we look for the local/sibling  git clone of maya-usd as above.
+The same validation checks are run on the subrepo as are run on the rez package repo.. i.e:
 + no untracked files
 + no uncommitted files
-+ releasing from a release branch etc
++ releasing from a release branch
++ etc

 Post release, we:
 + tag the sub repo (i.e maya-usd) in the same way we tag the repo we're releasing (i.e git tag "AL_USDMaya-MAJOR.MINOR.PATCH" commitID)